The Compassion of General Yue Fei, an Ancient Chinese Legend

 Emperor Xiaozong had iron statues cast of Qin Hui and Lady Wang kneeling in front of Yue Fei’s tomb.
 (Image: Morio via Wikimedia Commons)

-During Yue’s fight to retake his country’s land that was still occupied by the Jurchen, he was called to return to the capital.
+During Yue’s fight to retake his country’s land that the Jurchen still occupied, he was called to return to the capital.
 All of his military achievements made a party of corrupt palace officials jealous of him, including the politician Yue Fei and his wife Lady Wang, who are widely regarded as traitors for their part in the persecution and execution of Yue Fei.
 The corrupt official found a way to remove Yue’s military rank; they imprisoned him and then later, using false charges, sentenced him to death.

-Emperor Xiaozong acquitted Yue Fei two decades after his death and had Yue reinstated as a loyal general.
-As punishment for the role of treachery the officials played, Emperor Xiaozong had iron statues cast of Qin Hui and Lady Wang kneeling in front of Yue Fei’s tomb.
+Emperor Xiaozong acquitted Yue Fei two decades after his death and reinstated Yue as a loyal general.
+As punishment for the role of betrayal the officials played, Emperor Xiaozong had iron statues cast of Qin Hui and Lady Wang kneeling in front of Yue Fei’s tomb.

-Yue Fei was asked about the principles that he led his army by: “Benevolence, wisdom, honor, courage, and strictness.
+When Yue Fei was asked about the principles he led his army by, he replied, “Benevolence, wisdom, honor, courage, and strictness.
 All are indispensable.”
-It was these keys that led to Yue’s repeated victories.
+These keys led to Yue’s repeated victories.

-General Yue Fei’s quest to restore his kingdom had ended in failure with his murder by a dishonest prime minister, and his troops being disbanded.
+General Yue Fei’s quest to restore his kingdom ended in failure, with his murder by a dishonest prime minister and the disbandment of his troops.
 Yet because of his famous determination, patriotism, strictness, and extraordinary dedication to his cause, he is one of China’s most celebrated heroes.

 Follow us on TwitterFacebook, or Pinterest